clingo.control

 Non-ground logic programs must be added before calling this function.
 Programs

-can define named sections using #program.
+can define named sections using #program. directives.
+These sections can be

 selectively grounded by specifying their name and binding parameters to